Benjamin Tucker: Later embrace of egoism

-In adopting Stirnerite egoism in 1886, Tucker rejected natural rights which had long been considered the foundation of individualist anarchism.
-This rejection galvanized the movement into fierce debates, with the natural rights proponents accusing the egoists of destroying individualist anarchism itself.
-So bitter was the conflict that a number of natural rights proponents withdrew from the pages of Liberty in protest even though they had hitherto been among its frequent contributors.
-Thereafter, Liberty championed egoism, although its general content did not change significantly.
-This led to a split in American individualist anarchism between the growing number of egoists and the contemporary Spoonerian natural lawyers.
 Tucker came to hold the position that no rights exist until they are created by contract.
 This led him to controversial positions such as claiming that infants had no rights and were the property of their parents because they did not have the ability to contract.
 He said that a person, who physically tries to stop a mother from throwing her "baby into the fire", should be punished for violating her property rights.
 For example, he said that children would shed their status as property when they became old enough to contract "to buy or sell a house", noting that the precocity varies by age and would be determined by a jury in the case of a complaint.